JackMurrie/Example/README.md

-# Projects
-This repository is for a range of my personal data science projects
+This repository is for a range of my personal notes and excersises on various machine learning topics.